It might be erotic but is your reader going to believe it?

 - My latest exclusive stories published on Substack

 - Serialized books and longer stories

 - Want to write erotica?
 Weekly writing advice from a published author

 - Chat to the author, ask questions, suggest themes or stories

 - I won’t bombard you with e mails

 - I’ll never share your email address with anyone

-- If you choose to unsubscribe you won’t hear from me again
+- If you choose to unsubscribe it takes one click and you won’t hear from me again